miracleray/eco-rodents/README.md

 If you use these data, please cite the original authors:
 > Smissen PJ & Rowe KC.
 2018.
 Repeated biome transitions in the evolution of Australian Rodents.
 Molecular Phylogenetics and Evolution.
 128:182–191. doi: [10.1016/j.ympev.2018.07.015.](https://doi.org/10.1016/j.ympev.2018.07.015)

-> Marcy AE, Guillerme T, Sherratt E, Rowe KC, Phillips MJ, and Weisbecker V. 2020.
-Australian rodents reveal conserved Cranial Evolutionary Allometry across 10 million years of murid evolution. bioRxiv. [https://www.biorxiv.org/content/early/2020/05/01/2020.04.30.071308](https://www.biorxiv.org/content/early/2020/05/01/2020.04.30.071308)
+> Marcy, A. E., T. Guillerme, E. Sherratt, K. C. Rowe, M. J. Phillips, and V. Weisbecker.
+2020.
+Australian Rodents Reveal Conserved Cranial Evolutionary Allometry across 10 Million Years of Murid Evolution.
+The American Naturalist. https://doi.org/10.1086/711398

 ## Analyses
 **The first three scripts prepare the data for analysis and plotting**, the intermediate data they generate are stored as .rda files in the [..Data/Processed](/Data/Processed) folder.
 These are too large to upload to GitHub so scripts must be run sequentially.